Urban Legend (film): Pre-production

 Of the supporting cast, Joshua Jackson was granted the role of Damon, the joking fraternity member.
 At the time, Jackson had earned recognition for his featured role on the series Dawson's Creek.
 Michael Rosenbaum was cast as Parker, a friend of Damon; Rosenbaum was just beginning his film career, and had recently had a small role in Midnight in the Garden of Good and Evil (1997).
 Originally, a different actor had been considered for the role of Parker, but Blanks ultimately wanted Rosenbaum for the part.
 For the role of Sasha, Parker's girlfriend and the campus radio host, Tara Reid was cast.

 Robert Englund, already well known for his portrayal of Freddy Krueger in the Nightmare on Elm Street film series, appears as Wexler, a psychology professor.
 Englund agreed to the part after being impressed by the concept of the screenplay, and was also a fan of several of the other cast members.
 Loretta Devine was cast as Reese, the witty campus police officer.
 Devine identified with the role based on her past experience as a dormitory director at Brandeis University, which provided her insight into "some of the goofy and dumb stuff they do."
 Danielle Harris, who had previously starred as Jamie Lloyd in Halloween 4 (1988) and Halloween 5 (1989), originally auditioned for the lead role of Natalie, but was instead cast as Tosh, her temperamental roommate.

-In the role of Michelle Mancini, the ill-fated coed who is murdered in the opening scene, actress Natasha Gregson Wagner was cast.
+In the role of Michelle Mancini, the ill-fated student who is murdered in the opening scene, actress Natasha Gregson Wagner was cast.
 Wagner was drawn to the part as she felt it encompassed a "proper scene" that she could "sink [her] teeth into."
 Brad Dourif was given an uncredited cameo appearance as the gas station attendant who appears opposite Wagner in the opening sequence.